diggerhq/quickstart-actions-aws/README.md

 # quickstart-actions-aws

-This is the repository for a sample quickstart action with digger.
+A simple quickstart project with Digger and AWS

 # backend
 this folder will provision (most) of the backend required.